Google I/O 2024: What to expect | TechCrunch

-Developers season has officially commenced, and we’re just one day away from Google I/O 2024.
+Developer season has officially commenced, and we’re just one day away today, Google I/O 2024 kicks off in Mountain View’s Shoreline Amphitheatre.
 The short answer to the question of what to expect is two letters: AI.
 Google I/O?
 More like Google A/I. There’s been an element of artificial intelligence/machine learning in almost every Google announcement for the past several years, but this time, you’re going to be sick of the subject by the time CEO Sundar Pichai leaves the stage.

 For the sake of this article, we’re going to be focused on the former.